cadia-lvl/broadcast_data_prep/README.md

-# Broadcast Data Prep
+# Data Prep

+This repository has scripts to extract data from various sources for ASR and speaker diarization.

+## Rúv Data Preparation
-Extracting subtitle and video files from RÚV apis
+Extract subtitle and video files from the RÚV api

 Cleaning subtitle files and converting video to audio only